Code that can virtually fold origami? Say hello to Rabbit Ear.

 - It doesn’t do one thing, like how Treemaker makes uniaxial bases, it’s a general purpose design tool.

-- I noticed that UI and UX aren’t often given budgets in academic software.
-Good design makes software accessible, inclusive, and in this case can better introduce origami to newcomers.
+- Interface design isn’t often emphasized in academic software.
+Good design makes software accessible, inclusive, and can better introduce origami to newcomers.

 🍭 It’s free 🎉 open source 🔬 and extendable 🔮

 The community is still working on the best way to store an origami design.
 This library supports the latest solution which stores vertices in space which can lead to the epsilon problem above.